chachaabdel/diabox/README.md

 Galleries
 ---
 If you want to display galleries it's as easy as adding a [gallery_name] to the *rel*.
 The galleries are ordered based on dom traversal.
 Galleries work for all content types, as long as it's wrapped by the Renderable interface.
+The gallery names *cannot* start with a number.

 	<a href="/images/a.png" rel="diabox[examples]"><img src="/images/a.png" /></a>
 	<a href="/images/b.png" rel="diabox[examples]"><img src="/images/b.png" /></a>